soumyadip1995/Computer_Vision/README.md

 #### Assignments
    - Perform Object Segmentation in a 3D Scene with OpenCV
-   - Classify a car in an image with Tensorflow.
+   - Classify a car in an image with Tensorflow [here](https://www.tensorflow.org/lite/models/image_classification/overview).

 ### Week 4
 #### Length:- 18 hours